castral02/frag_af/variation_3/README.md

 Low: 50-75%

 With this in mind, our dataset was cleaned in two ways:
-1. We took out proteins that have small regions of DNFs from the original dataset out
+1. We took out proteins from the original dataset that have small regions of DNFs.
-2. Fragments that score less than an average of 60% in Variation 1 and Variation 2
+2. We took out fragments that score less than an average of 60% in Variation 1 and Variation 2

 By cleaning the dataset, we hypothesized that the model will have a stronger predictive power in terms of accuracy and precision.
 To look at the trained dataset, [click here](library.xlsx)

-Based on performances from Variations 1 and 2, ipTM, alone, had the best average accuracy and percision; thus, we decided to use it as the threshold to lower the noise.
+Based on performances from Variations 1 and 2, ipTM alone had the best average accuracy and precision; thus, we decided to use it as the threshold to lower the noise.

 <img src="../images/information/accuracy.png" width="500"> <img src="../images/information/precision.png" width="500">